top of page

 GHEI_

-Since its inception, GHEI has implemented a variety of health programs in Humjibre and surrounding villages that have effectively addressed some of the critical health needs of the communities.
-Crucially, our health programs are informed by Community Health Evaluation surveys (CHEs) which involve collecting data from households in our communities.
+Since its inception, GHEI has implemented a variety of health and education programs in Humjibre and surrounding villages that have effectively addressed some of the critical needs of the communities.
+Volunteers join with local staff to assist in data collection from households in our communities.
+The data is then used to improve our programs.

 Session Dates